Connecticut Probate Courts: Elections of judges

 Judges of probate are the only members of the state judicial branch elected in Connecticut.
 Judges are elected in partisan elections and hold office for a term of four years, their elections held within the same cycle as gubernatorial elections.

 Prior to 2011, state law permitted anyone to run as a candidate for judge of probate regardless of previous judicial or legal experience.
 However, a state law which went into effect on January 5, 2011 now requires candidates for judge of probate to be both a lawyer and a member of the Connecticut bar.

 Consolidation of court districts

 After operating without much change since 1850, growing financial difficulties in the state and within the probate courts created the need for the system to be overhauled.
 In the summer of 2009, the Probate Court Redistricting Commission assembled to review the aging court system and make recommendations for decreasing the number of judicial districts from 117.
 In September 2009, the commission announced its consolidation plan to reduce the number of districts to 54 for the 2010 elections.

 Probate districts

-This list contains the currently elected judges of probate as of 2025: On July 1st, 2025, special elections were ordered in three districts to replace judges who will retire in 2026.
-The retiring judges and their elected replacements are noted in the table.